Captonomy/assessment/ml-engineer/README.md

 }
 ```
 - **Guidelines**:
-    - You can optionally use the provided CSV to do a sanity check and validate your results.
+    - You can optionally use the provided CSV to do a sanity check and validate your results regarding title and author extraction.

 ## Deliverables